 Anne Springs Close Greenway

 Nestled amid beautiful lakes and hardwood forests, the Anne Springs Close Greenway is a natural preserve more than twice the size of Central Park, minutes south of Charlotte.
-Its 2,100 acres serve as a natural buffer from urban development and provide a wide-open space for countless activities – from hiking, biking and horseback riding to picnics, kayaking and more.
+Its 2,100 acres serve as a natural buffer from urban development and provide open spaces for countless activities from hiking, biking, horseback riding and everything in between.

 The land has ties to the Catawba Indians and the Civil War and has been permanently preserved for public use.
-The children of Anne Springs Close donated the land in honor of her lifelong commitment to recreation and the environment to provide a natural landscape for the community to enjoy.
-The Greenway contains native plants and animals, historic buildings, a 36-mile network of trails, a soon-to-be welcome center and facilities for weddings and other special events.
-As a non-profit organization, it depends on memberships, program fees as well as private donations to support annual operations.
-Main entrances include Lake Haigler, Adventure Road and the Dairy Barn, all of which provide additional information and trail maps.
-Whether it be through school trips, guided tours, individual visits or volunteer opportunities, be sure to explore the Greenway and take advantage of everything there is to offer year-round.
+The Greenway is home to native plants and animals, historic buildings, a 36-mile network of trails, and facilities for weddings and other special events.
+Main entrances include Lake Haigler, Adventure Road, and the Dairy Barn, all of which provide additional information and trail maps.
+Whether it be through school trips, guided tours, individual visits, or volunteer opportunities, be sure to explore the Greenway and take advantage of everything there is to offer year-round.

-Dogs are welcome on the Greenway, but must be kept on a leash at all times.
+Dogs are welcome on the Greenway but must be kept on a leash at all times.
 No motorized equipment of any kind is allowed on any trails.
-Visit ASCGreenway.org for current trail map & guidelines, as well as additional visitor information.
+Visit ASCGreenway.org for the current trail map & guidelines, as well as additional visitor information.
 Call 803.547.4575 for more information.

 For the Greenway's hours of operation, click here.

 $12 per person | Youth (ages 5-12) $6 per person

 Trailering In - $20/horse